• Skip to main content

 Instructions

-• Preheat your oven to 350°F. Line a large baking sheet with aluminum foil and set it aside.
+• Preheat your oven to 350°F. Line a large baking sheet with aluminum foil or parchment paper to make cleanup easier.
+Set aside.

 Notes

-• Leftover cranberry meatballs can be stored in an airtight container in the refrigerator for up to 3 days.
+• Store leftover meatballs in an airtight container in the refrigerator for up to 3 days.

 Nutrition